-Annual assessment is an invaluable tool for guiding your future homeschool planning.
+With this picture in mind, you can probably start to see how an annual assessment can be an invaluable tool for guiding your future homeschool planning!
 It helps you make sure you have laid a good academic foundation for your child and are building on it in a systematic manner.
 It also uncovers any gaps that need to be dealt with immediately.

-As important as it is to evaluate each year, remember that evaluation or assessment of any form is meaningless if you do not know how to apply it to real planning for the coming year.
-Here are some suggestions for turning an assessment into a real plan.
+As important as it is to conduct an annual year-end evaluation, remember that evaluation or assessment of any form is meaningless if you do not know how to apply it to help you create goals and highlight benchmarks for the coming year.
+Here are some suggestions for turning an annual assessment into a real plan.

 Does that automatically mean that your child is behind?
 No!
 It simply gives you a point of evaluation to help you consider what you need to focus on in the coming year.